2019 Distinguished Lecture: Dr. Andrew Hoffman, Holcim (US) Professor of Sustainable Enterprise at the University of Michigan

-Andrew Hoffman, the Holcim Professor of Sustainable Enterprise for University of Michigan and author, will visit Virginia Tech on Friday, March 22.
+Andrew Hoffman, a leader in using organizational, network and strategic analyses to assess the implications of environmental issues for business, will visit Virginia Tech on Friday, March 22.

 He will give a 3:30 p.m. distinguished lecture, “How Culture Shapes the Climate Change Debate,” at the Lyric Theatre in downtown Blacksburg.
 The lecture is free and open to the public and will be followed by a book signing in the theatre’s main lobby.

 Dr. Andrew Hoffman is the Holcim (US) Professor of Sustainable Enterprise at the University of Michigan.
 His research uses organizational behavior models and theories to understand the cultural and institutional aspects of environmental issues for organizations.
 He has published over 100 articles/book chapters, as well as 14 books, which have been translated into five languages.
 In this work, he focuses on the processes by which environmental issues both emerge and evolve as social, political and managerial issues, including:

 - the evolving nature of field level pressures related to environmental issues

 - the corporate responses that have emerged as a result of those pressures, particularly around the issue of climate change

 - the interconnected networks among non-governmental organizations and corporations and how those networks influence change processes within cultural and institutional systems